-Plug the machine 10Amp (EVO 141) or 15Amp (EVO 181) input power lead into the wall socket, ensuring that the power switch on the machine is in the OFF position.
+Plug the machine 10Amp (EVO 141) or 15Amp (ST 181X) input power lead into the wall socket, ensuring that the power switch on the machine is in the OFF position.

-Install the TIG Torch to the machine by connecting the Dinse Connector to the Negative Output Connection Socket, the Gas hose to the Gas Output and the TIG Torch Control Socket and screw the nut up firmly.
+Install the TIG Torch to the machine by connecting the Dinse Connector to the Negative Output Connection Socket, the Gas hose to the regulator and the TIG Torch Control Socket and screw the nut up firmly.

-Set up the TIG torch.
+3 Set up the TIG torch.
 Place the Tungsten Electrode into the torch head and ensure back cap and collet body are screwed in firmly.

-Connect the Argon Gas Regulator supplied to the Gas bottle and connect the Gas Hose to the Gas Input socket on the rear of machine and the Regulator.
+Connect the Argon Gas Regulator to the Gas bottle and connect the Gas Hose to the Gas Input socket from the torch to the Regulator.
 Ensure the Gas regulator is in the off position.